 I accept sometimes appointments need to be cancelled due to unforeseen life events, and I ask that you give me a minimum of 24 hours notice.

-If you have to cancel an appointment after this time you will be charged 50% of the normal fee, as I will be unable to fill your space and will still have to pay for use of the room.
+If you have to cancel an appointment after this time you will be charged £15,as I will be unable to fill your space with another client.